- Jonathan Still's six criteria for political equality provide a useful structure for evaluating election systems.

 Political equality is only one possible aspect of a democratic system and it is perfectly valid to have other considerations in mind when designing or evaluating how politics should work.
 Is it preferable that a mayor be elected by AV versus a council leader in a coalition?
 In the first instance, you know that the majority of voters prefer them to an alternative, but in the second people's first preference party may extract policy concessions at the price of a lack of clarity about the outcome during the election.
 Which is superior?

 The first provides a clarity of leadership, even if violating aspects of equality.
 This may be a desirable feature, or not may not.
-Many choices are possible and the above is not prescriptive about how politics should be, but how to judge and evaluate one (important) dimension of it.
+Many choices are possible and these criteria are not prescriptive about how politics should be, but how to judge and evaluate one (important) dimension of it.